-- Access to Pre-School - The percentage of children attending preschool has steadily risen. - The number of students in New Jersey schools per teacher has steadily declined, remaining well below the U.S. average. - Basic Skills
+The number of students in New Jersey schools per teacher has steadily declined, remaining well below the U.S. average.

+Basic Skills

 After years of improving student performance, average scores in New Jersey on a national standardized test for basic English and Math skills at the 8th grade level declined slightly in 2015, in tandem with the U.S. average.
 NJ scores continue to compare favorably with those of the country as a whole.